Add this

 THE QUEUE- DRAWING A FINE LINE

 The Brits have perpetrated more than their fair share of colonial atrocities in India.
-But we didn't raise much of a stink about them at the time of our Independence, partly because most of us were not even born then, and partly because those who were, were illiterate.
+But we didn't raise much of a stink about them at the time of our Independence, partly because most of us were not even born then, and partly because those who were, were mostly illiterate.
 There was also no Whatsapp then to help us along or Kangana Runout to remind us.
-But now we know all about them: destruction of local industries, forced indigo and opium plantations, the Madras famine of 1876-78, the Bengal famine of 1943, the Jalianwala Bagh massacre, the Radcliffe line and partition of India, the millions jailed, tortured, shot, etc. But one has to admire their consistency, for they did exactly the same wherever else they went- South Africa, Kenya, Australia, New Zealand.
+But now we know all about them: destruction of local industries, forced indigo and opium plantations, the Madras famine of 1876-78, the Bengal famine of 1943, the Jalianwala Bagh massacre, the Radcliffe line and partition of India, the millions jailed, tortured, shot, etc. But one has to admire their consistency, for they did exactly the same wherever else they went- South Africa, Kenya, Australia, New Zealand. even North America where the Pilgrim Fathers went to pray but ended up preying (on the indigenous Indians).

 Interestingly, the queue (the line, not just the word) originated with the introduction of the urban transport system in the cities of Britain, and became firmly embedded in its civic life with the rationing introduced during WW1.
 It has even contributed to science- there is now a Queuing Theory, the mathematical study of waiting lines, created by a Danish engineer, A K Erlang, a hundred years ago.
 Shopping malls, airlines and other corporates spend a lot of time and money figuring out the most efficient manner of queuing.
 This has led to many variations of the standard straight line and queuing behaviour - queue chunking, skip and slip, serpentine queue, accordion queue, Wilma queueing method (for airlines) etc.